 The CMCA User Experience: User Pathway

 - For publicly funded researchers please contact us to discuss your research needs and answer your questions.
-Click here for more information about our capabilities and to find the right person to talk to.For industry or service work requests, please contact the CMCA Centre Manager, Dr Peter King.
+Click here for more information about our capabilities and to find the right person to talk to.For industry or service work requests, please contact the CMCA Operations Manager, Dr Peter King.

 - An initial project meeting is held to discuss and explore the most relevant techniques CMCA can offer.
 CMCA staff can also assist with developing research ideas into funding applications, including acting as collaborators or co-supervisors where appropriate.

 - All researchers register online with the CMCA, providing a written summary of their project and their microscopy, imaging and characterisation needs.
 For new researchers, a new user meeting (NUM) is held involving the researcher, their supervisor and relevant CMCA academic staff, where training requirements and the level of staff involvement are finalised.